andromechanic/Obsidian-Vault/PCA.md

 ### **3. Eigenvalues & Eigenvectors**

-For the covariance matrix CC, we solve:
+For the covariance matrix $C$, we solve:

 $Cv = \lambda v$